ejfox/starter/README.md

 `npm start` to start gulp

-Run `npm config` for configuration walkthrough or edit `options.json` by hand
+Run `gulp config` for configuration walkthrough or edit `options.json` by hand

 Edit coffeescript in `src/coffee/app.coffee`